Tonatiuh Rodriguez-Nikl

 • Engineering Philosophy

-1. We have installed a shake table for seismic testing using funds won by the NSF.
+We have installed a shake table for seismic testing using funds won by the NSF.
 We are operating the equipment regularly to become proficient in its operations.
 Following this commissioning period, the shake table will be available for use by researchers and industry.

 This web page provides a brief overview of my research and teaching interests.
 Please visit https://rodriguez-groups.weebly.com/ for all the details.

-Other links: LinkedIn - Google Scholar - Academia.edu - Research Gate
+Other links: LinkedIn - Google Scholar - Academia.edu - Research Gate -

 My technical focus is in laboratory-based experimental testing of structural components and systems under seismic loading with interest as well in blast loading.
 I have a special interest in the seismic resistance of green construction technologies, a topic that I have explored both experimentally and computationally.
 On the Cal State LA campus, we have installed a shake table for seismic testing with funding from the National Science Foundation.
-We are also part of the University Transportation Center in Underground Transportation Infrastructure (UTC-UTI) in conjunction with Colorado School of Mines and Lehigh University.
-The award runs through September 2022.

 My interdisciplinary interests revolve around sustainability and disaster resilience.
 What does it mean to be sustainable?
 What is the structural engineer's role in sustainability?
 How are sustainability and disaster resilience related?
 What is the role of uncertainty, models, systems, and complexity in sustainability and resilience?
 How do we make effective decisions in the face of the extreme uncertainty faced with long-term problems?

 I teach a range of classes in structural mechanics: statics, strength of materials, structural mechanics (I and II), concrete design, seismic design, and structural dynamics.
 Other classes taught at Cal State LA or elsewhere include programming, design of steel structures, and blast loading of structures.
 As with research, my teaching interests extend beyond technical topics.
-I also teach a freshman-level, general education seminar class for the Reading LA sequence in the Honor's College.
+I have also taught a freshman-level, general education seminar class for the Reading LA sequence in the Honor's College.
 This class, which covers disasters and resilience in Los Angeles, is taught from a social science perspective.
 I have also been closely involved in the creation of the new engineering ethics course, which was co-developed with the Philosophy department.

 I am a registered Civil Engineer in California and have completed Safety Assessment Program (SAP) training for post-earthquake evaluation of buildings.
 I have also completed Community Emergency Response Team (CERT) training.